 Satellite phone service, regardless of what type of device is used, offers some common features that provide options when developing a business continuity plan.
 Because it does not rely on towers, cables or phone lines to work, satellite phone service can be used when other services have failed.
 Satellite phone service is not limited to making call just to other satellite phones; it can be used to call to and from land line and cell phones as well.
 Most satellite phone services offer a voice mail and voice messaging feature, and most will allow you to send and receive text messages.
 Satellite phone service used with the proper equipment allows you to send and receive e-mails on a computer, tablet or smart phone.
 How you utilized these different features will depend on your unique requirements, but the following may offer some ideas.

 The most common application we see companies employ is to put satellite phones in the hands of executive and key decision makers with the intent of keeping these people in touch via point to point phone calls.
 That capability can be expanded to have any number of satellite phones talking to each other simultaneously.
-By utilizing a dial in conferencing service it is possible to link any number of satellite phones as well as any other phone into a group call.
-Select a conferencing service that is hosted out of region to insure it will be available.
+By utilizing a dial in conferencing service, it is possible to link any number of satellite phones as well as any other phone into a group call.
+Select a conferencing service that is hosted out of region to ensure it will be available.
 The satellite phone can be utilized to set up the conference and to communicate out to the team the time and call in details.
 The notification can be handled via a voice call or a text message.

 Satellite Phone Basics:

 Because a satellite phone requires the phone be able to “see” the satellite, this means that it must be outside unless an external antenna is used.
 During an emergency being outside with the satellite phone may not be practical.
 The solution is to install a fixed indoor unit in the form of a satellite phone in a docking station or a dedicated satellite Comm Center.
 Doing so will require the installation of an antenna outside the building, generally on the roof, connected to the fixed indoor unit via special antenna cable.
-For a better understanding of what’s required for that installation click here.

 Text Messaging Service: